Scandinave Spa Whistler’s Response

 Please see some frequently asked questions below.
 If your question isn’t answered, feel free to reach out to our team here.

-- Hand sanitizing stations have been added around the spa and spray disinfectant is available so guests can wipe down any surfaces including seating in the relaxation areas.
+- Hand sanitizing stations are available and spray disinfectant is available so guests can wipe down any surfaces including seating in the relaxation areas.

-- Before going to the baths, and before and after a massage, guests must take a cleansing shower with soap.
+- Before entering the baths, and before and after a massage, guests must take shower with soap.

 - At this time we will not be allowing personal robes or towels to be used on site.
-Guests with a bath reservation will be provided with two towels.
-Robes can be rented.
+Guests accessing the baths will be provided with two towels.
+Robes can be rented for $15.

 What hygiene measures and sanitary guidelines have the spa implemented?